GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 It is designed for those who would like to leverage Network Virtual Appliances (NVAs) between trusted and untrusted areas of the network, for example for Intrusion Prevention System (IPS) purposes.

+We use Network Connectivity Center Router Appliance (NCC-RA) and BGP appliances (for the sake of the demo [FRRouting](https://frrouting.org/)) to avoid different limitations that static routes bring (more [here](https://medium.com/google-cloud/gcp-routing-adventures-vol-2-enterprise-multi-regional-deployments-in-google-cloud-3968e9591d59)).
+The goals of this design include:

+- Avoid using network tags to route traffic.
+- Route traffic symmetrically to prevent breaking stateful NVAs.
+- Avoid unnecessary NAT traffic at the NVAs.
+- Avoid cross-regional traffic unless absolutely necessary for disaster recovery.
+- Automatically send all traffic through the cross-regional NVAs if the ones in-region fail.
+- Keep the trusted hub VPC unique, rather than having one per region.

 It adopts the common “hub and spoke” reference design, which is well suited for multiple scenarios, and it offers several advantages versus other designs:

 - the "trusted hub" VPC centralizes the external connectivity towards trusted network resources (e.g. on-prem, other cloud environments and the spokes), and it is ready to host cross-environment services like CI/CD, code repositories, and monitoring probes